solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 sc.exe stop "disk sorter enterprise" # powershell sc.exe start "disk sorter enterprise" # powershell
 ```
-### Privilege Escalation with Insecure Service Permissions
+### Privilege Escalation with Insecure Service Permissions ✅
-!!! note "Description"
+!!! note

  Another way to upgrade access to Windows is to check the level of access to services.
 If DACL (Discretionary Access Control List) a service allows ordinary users to change the service configuration, this vulnerability can be used to execute the desired code with high access level.

 **Note:** We must first check if a particular service is allowed to change by ordinary users.
 To do this, we use the Accesschk tool using the Sysinternals set.
 ```powershell